JustinTulloss/service.js/README.md

 Using the library
 -----------------

+Service.js relies heavily on the [Q promise library][q].
+The AMD build declares the dependency, and the package.json file does as well.
+If you're just using script tags, you'll need to include the library.

+The library also relies on some ECMAScript 5 `Object` APIs, so if you want it to work in older browsers you'll need to include a [polyfill][polyfill].

 ### In a browser

 Just include `build/service.min.js` in a script tag.
 Then `Services` will be globally available.

+The minified version is < 2k in size and < 1k when gzipped.

 #### If you use AMD